progit/progit/pl/09-git-internals/01-chapter9.markdown

     chain length = 1: 1 object
     pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.pack: ok

 W tym przypadku, obiekt blob `9bc1d`, co możesz pamiętać był pierwszą wersją pliku repo.rb, oraz jest on powiązany z obiektem blob `05408`, który był drugą wersją tego pliku.
-Trzeca kolumna w wyniku pokazuje rozmiar zawartości obiektu, możesz więc zobaczyć, że zawartość `05408` zajmuje 12K, ale `9bc1d` tylko 7 bajtów.
+Trzecia kolumna w wyniku pokazuje rozmiar zawartości obiektu, możesz więc zobaczyć, że zawartość `05408` zajmuje 12K, ale `9bc1d` tylko 7 bajtów.
 Interesujące jest również to, że to druga wersja pliku została zachowana bez zmian, a poprzednia wersja jest różnicą zmian w stosunku do niej - dzieje się tak dlatego, że najczęściej potrzebujesz szybko dostać się do najnowszej wersji pliku.

 <!-- Here, the `9bc1d` blob, which if you remember was the first version of your repo.rb file, is referencing the `05408` blob, which was the second version of the file.
 The third column in the output is the size of the object’s content, so you can see that the content of `05408` takes up 12K, but that of `9bc1d` only takes up 7 bytes.
 What is also interesting is that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta — this is because you’re most likely to need faster access to the most recent version of the file. -->

 Bardzo fajną rzeczą z tym związaną jest to, że te pliki mogą być przepakowane w każdej chwili.
 Git czasami przepakuje bazę danych automatycznie, zawsze starając się aby zachować jak najwięcej miejsca.
-Możesz również ręcznie przepokować te pliki, wywołując w dowolnym momencie komendę `git gc`.
+Możesz również ręcznie przepakować te pliki, wywołując w dowolnym momencie komendę `git gc`.

 <!-- The really nice thing about this is that it can be repacked at any time.
 Git will occasionally repack your database automatically, always trying to save more space.
 You can also manually repack at any time by running `git gc` by hand. -->